Anastasiya-m4c/Wordle/README.md

 - Lighthouse - for testing especially performance related issues.
 - Wave evaluation tool - for any accessibility related issues.
 - Chat GPT - for generating site content.
+- Voiceover - for acesibility testing.
+- axe DevTools - for any accessibility related issues.

 ## Testing
 The site has been tested fully by viewing pages and clicking the links manually in a number of different browsers as well as with a use of assisted tools like dev tools and lighthouse, code checker, wave plug in.